How To Use Fenugreek For Diabetes Control?

 The effective dosage of fenugreek for managing diabetes can vary depending on the form in which it is consumed.

-Capsules: 500–1000 mg, taken twice daily
+• Capsules: commonly 500–1000 mg, twice daily (depends on product)

 Apart from the right dosage, regular and consistent consumption of fenugreek is essential to achieving the best results in blood sugar control.